- News & Events

 Helping people discover a relationship with the spiritual aspect of being human

 Our Interfaith Spiritual Direction Program teaches a non-directive Interfaith approach.
 We do not believe in telling people how to think, what to believe, how they are supposed to feel, or what to do in any specific circumstance.
 We believe that the person who comes to us for direction is the expert on his or her own spiritual life, and that the person knows, deep down, what is best.
-Thus we teach skills to help people discern their own deep inner wisdom and to live with a deeper sense of connection and alignment with Spirit.
+Thus, we assist people to discern their own deep inner wisdom and to live with a deeper sense of connection and alignment with Spirit.

 This offering is designed to inspire, nurture and educate those who are called to serve as Spiritual Directors in an Interfaith capacity in our increasingly diverse world.
 Our innovative course features a combination of the study of world religions, an exploration of personal spirituality, and spiritual direction skills...all in a creatively infused context.